HEX ezCAN Installation Guide

 2. Connect the accessory’s PWM control wire to the dual-colour (solid colour+tracer) wire of an ezCAN stub connector.

-If you are installing ‘smart’ accessories (that is, low-power accessories capable of intelligent input and control through the ezCAN’s LIN bus), note the following:
+If you are installing ‘smart’ accessories (that is, low-power accessories capable of intelligent input and control through the HEX ezCAN’s LIN bus), note the following:

 2. The ezBUS (white) power circuit can accommodate any odd or even number of individual accessories, to a maximum of fifteen.

 3. A selection of HEX ezBUS adaptors and connectors is available, allowing you to connect smart accessories quickly and easily.
-See the ezBUS Accessories section of the Hex Innovate online store for details.
+See the ezBUS Accessories section of the HEX Innovate online store for details.

 Note that if the white circuit is set to ezBUS mode, its fuse trip limit is set to 15 Amps by default.
 If needed, ezBUS PWR functionality can be used to increase the white circuit’s current capacity to a maximum of 30 Amps in ezBUS mode.
-See the relevant section of the ezCAN User Manual for details.
+See the relevant section of the HEX ezCAN User Manual for details.

-IMPORTANT: If the accessory stub connectors included in your ezCAN installation kit do not have orange power wires, but instead have colours that match the colouring of the ezCAN power circuits (as seen below), always connect like-to-like (red stub connector to red power circuit, blue stub connector to blue power circuit, and so on.)
+IMPORTANT: If the stub connectors included in your HEX ezCAN installation kit do not have orange power wires, but instead have colours that match the colouring of the HEX ezCAN power circuits (as seen below), always connect like-to-like (red stub connector to red power circuit, blue stub connector to blue power circuit, and so on.)

-The HEX ezCAN Extension Kit contains everything you need to connect front auxiliary lights, rear accessory lights and a horn to the ezCAN.
+The HEX ezCAN Extension Kit contains everything you need to connect front auxiliary lights, rear accessory lights and a horn to the HEX ezCAN.
 It also includes additional connectors that allow you to connect other accessories.

 You can purchase the Extension Cable Kit here.